Cognitive Behavioral Therapy for Hypersomnia (CBT-H)

 This is not generic CBT adapted for sleepiness.
 The strategies are tailored to the realities of hypersomnia.

-Over the course of the group, participants learn and practice skills in areas such as:
+Over the course of the treatment, participants learn and practice skills in areas such as:

 Understanding hypersomnia